ElJere/aCompas/README.md

 cd aCompas
 # Install dependencies using bower
 bower install
-# Copy assets to the web/ folder
+# Synchronize assets to the web/ and cordova/ folders
-./update_web.sh
+./sync_assets.sh
 # Go inside the web/ subdirectory of the project (which contains the web app version)
 cd web/
 # Run a basic web server on port 8000